MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 ## I can't see my data!

-TK

-(Notes: SDK specific data - make sure integration with App Insights and App Center works)
+If you are sending data to Product Insights with an SDK, make sure your application is correctly integrated with App Insights and App Center.

 ## How do I see raw events?